Rafarou1/project-RNA/README.md

 *Note: This utilizes paths defined in `config.py` (if present) or internal defaults.*

-You can also do a custom run with other variables (here using Phosphorus atoms, 25Å cutoff, and saving to a new folder)
+You can also do a custom run with other variables (here using Phosphorus atoms, 25Å cutoff, and saving to a new folder).

 ```bash
 python run_pipeline.py --atom P --max_dist 25.0 --out_dir results/phosphorus_experiment